Introduction

 -

-Brightening effect: It reduces pigment spots and improves skin tone.
+Brightening effect: It reduces pigmentation spots and improves skin tone.

 -